vierfuffzig/ardupilot_wiki/common/source/docs/common-dshot.rst

     :width: 450px

 .. note::
    Sending BLHeli_32 telemetry data to your GCS requires using mavlink2 on your GCS connection.
-While on current ardupilot firmware the USB port defaults to mavlink2, it might require adjusting the protocol setting when using a different port for GCS connection.
+While on current ArduPilot firmware the USB port defaults to mavlink2, it might require adjusting the protocol setting when using a different port for GCS connection.

+In addition, some telemetry values can be displayed on the integrated :ref:`on-board OSD <common-osd-overview>`, if your flight controller has one.

 Where to buy